Baseem-Ali-ch/Online-store-TypeScript/README.md

 # 🛒 Store Inventory Application

 A lightweight **Store Inventory Management System** designed to help users manage products effortlessly.
-This application allows you to add products to your inventory by specifying their type, name, and additional details.
+This application allows you to add products to your inventory by specifying their type, name, and additional details.  site is live at https://baseem-ali-ch.github.io/Online-store-TypeScript/

 ---